Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Related Work

 \subsection{Perception for Forklift Autonomy}

-Perception capabilities fundamentally limit autonomous system effectiveness in outdoor environments.
+Perception capabilities fundamentally limit the effectiveness of autonomous systems in outdoor environments.
 Several researchers have investigated object segmentation and pose estimation using cameras or LiDAR~\cite{zhou2025pallet,shao2022novel,li2023systematic}.
 Current CNN-based methods~\cite{li2021pallet,mohamed2019detection,zaccaria2020comparison,caldana2024pallet} train models using user-defined datasets collected in real-world environments, usually achieving mIoU scores of 0.6-0.7 in controlled indoor settings.
-However, the lack of diverse and extensive training examples leads to poor generalization and significantly degraded accuracy under varying outdoor conditions, with performance dropping to 0.4-0.5 mIoU in challenging weather and lighting scenarios due to limited training diversity.
+However, the lack of diverse and extensive training examples can lead to degraded generalization and reduced accuracy under varying outdoor conditions, with performance dropping to 0.4-0.5 mIoU~\cite{wuanewpallet} in challenging weather and lighting scenarios due to the limited diversity of the training data.
 To address these limitations, language-driven approaches to object detection have emerged, allowing machines to understand and respond to complex, human-readable commands~\cite{yuan2024open,wu2024general,peng2024grounding}.
-Models like Grounding DINO~\cite{liu2023grounding} integrate vision and language by learning language-aware region embeddings, enabling open-vocabulary detection from textual input.
+Models like GroundingDINO~\cite{liu2023grounding} integrate vision and language by learning language-aware region embeddings, enabling open-vocabulary detection from textual input.
 However, these approaches have been validated primarily in controlled indoor environments with limited evaluation of their robustness to outdoor industrial conditions.
 Traditional perception methods often require large, labeled datasets and struggle with unstructured settings where variations in lighting, occlusion, and object clustering are common.